June 17, 2020

 Going virtual—five crucial lessons learned.

 What hasn’t changed when it comes to organizing events in the virtual world is our focus on what we want an audience to know, think, feel, and do.
 Those are our priorities when we are thinking about executing a successful event.
-Here are some of the lessons we’ve learned to help you maintain those priorities while managing events in the virtual world:
+Here are some of the lessons we’ve learned to help you maintain and manage those priorities while managing events in the virtual world:

 1—Align everyone to your (new) goals.